-Ensure that the AWS root account credentials have not been used within the past 30 days (default threshold) to access your Amazon Web Services account in order to keep the root account usage minimised.
-Cloud Conformity strongly recommends locking down the root account usage and stop using the root credentials for your everyday tasks, or even the administrative ones.
+Ensure that your AWS root account credentials have not been used within the past 7 days (default threshold) to access your AWS cloud account in order to keep the root account usage minimized.
+Trend Micro Cloud One™ – Conformity strongly recommends locking down the use of the AWS root account, and to stop using the root credentials for your everyday tasks.
 This conformity rule validates the usage of the root account credentials within the time frame set to enforce best practices for AWS user access inside your organization.

 This rule can help you with the following compliance standards:

-Locking down (restricting) your root account usage is crucial for keeping your AWS account safe because anyone who has your root credentials has unrestricted access to all the resources and services within your AWS environment, including billing information and the ability to change the root password.
-To avoid root account usage, we recommend implementing the principle of least privilege by creating AWS IAM users with minimal set of actions required to perform just the desired task(s).
+Locking down your root account usage is crucial for keeping your AWS cloud account safe because anyone who has your root credentials has unrestricted access to all the cloud resources within your AWS account, including billing information and the ability to change the root password.
+To avoid root account usage, we recommend implementing the Principle of Least Privilege (POLP) by creating IAM users with the minimal set of actions required to perform just the desired, authorized tasks.

-Note: You can change the default threshold value for this rule (i.e. 30 days) on the Cloud Conformity console and set your own value for the period of time necessary for the rule validation.
+Note: You can change the default threshold value for this rule (i.e. 7 days) on the Conformity account console and set your own value for the period of time necessary for the rule validation.

-To determine if your AWS root account credentials have been used within the past 30 days (default), perform the following:
+To determine if your AWS root account credentials have been used in the past 7 days (default threshold), perform the following actions:

 Remediation / Resolution

-To restrict AWS root account usage implement the principle of least privilege by creating IAM users with minimal set of permissions necessary to access and manage just the required AWS resources and services.
-To create MFA-enabled AWS IAM users necessary for everyday access, perform the following:Note: As example, a new IAM user with full EC2 administrative privileges will be created to eliminate the need for using the root account to access and manage your EC2 resources.
-On the same note, it is recommended to create individual IAM users for different AWS resources and services, and different roles within your organization.
+To restrict the AWS root account usage and create an MFA-enabled IAM user necessary for everyday access, perform the following actions:Note: As an example, a new IAM user with administrative privileges will be created to eliminate the need for using the root account user.
+However, it is recommended to create individual IAM users for all the different roles within your organization such as administrators, developers, security and compliance managers, etc.

 - AWS Documentation